Alaska considering early close for telephone, internet fund

-ANCHORAGE, Alaska (AP) — Alaska regulators are considering whether the state should continue replenishing a rural telephone and internet service fund or shut it down.
+ANCHORAGE, Alaska (AP) — Alaska regulators are considering whether the state should continue replenishing a rural telephone and internet service fund or shut it down, a report said.

-The Anchorage Daily News reported Thursday that the Alaska Universal Service Fund is losing money and has already been scheduled for closure in 2023.
+The Alaska Universal Service Fund is losing money and has already been scheduled for closure in 2023, The Anchorage Daily News reported Thursday.

 A Regulatory Commission of Alaska meeting Wednesday included discussion of possible early closure.